What is ACT?

-My approach is a behavior therapy (like CBT) called Acceptance and Commitment Therapy (ACT, pronounced as “act” ) although I also use techniques and ideas from other therapies based on what the individual needs.
+My approach is a behavior therapy (like CBT) called Acceptance and Commitment Therapy (ACT, pronounced as “ACT” ) although I also use techniques and ideas from other therapies based on what the individual needs.
 In ACT, I will work with you on getting your life going in the direction you want it to be going while also helping you to better handle the obstacles along the way.
+One of the ways I like to introduce ACT is as follows:

 Components of ACT